 I’m sorry to hear that you got hit with a hidden hotel fee.
 Hotwire, the online travel site you used to book your room, should have charged you just $727 for your weekend in New York.
 Not a penny more.

 Also, if you’re living paycheck to paycheck and want to take a nice vacation, the InterContinental New York Barclay would not be my first choice.
+Intercontinental Hotels are renowned for their best price guarantee, but it may not necessarily offer the most favorable rate, and it’s essential to carefully review the fine print.

 When you book on Hotwire, the site doesn’t include mandatory resort fees in the price of your room.
 It only adds the extra charge at the end, when you’re paying.
 That gives you a false impression that your room is cheaper.
+You can avoid these hidden hotel rates by consulting my free guide to booking a hotel.

 Resort fees, which supposedly cover the cost of a hotel gym, pool or “free” Wi-Fi, are a rip-off.
 No one should be forced to pay for services they don’t use.